Last updated: July 1, 2022

 DRS retirees may apply for any open position at the UW.
 Employing units are not required to obtain approval to hire a DRS retiree.
 Departments follow normal hiring practices for the type of position available.

-Hiring a DRS retiree into a temporary position
+Hiring a DRS retiree into a nonpermanent or temporary position

 This page explains retiree reemployment requirement and is provided to assist you in understanding the rules that apply to the post-retirement employment of DRS plan retirees.
 However, if there is any discrepancy between this information and the current DRS rules, the DRS rules will prevail.